 Those looking to boost their Qantas status and earn points for their travels have good reason to apply for the ANZ Frequent Flyer credit card, but others can find cards with lower fees and a rewards program better suited to their needs.

 To apply for the ANZ Frequent Flyer credit card, you must be at least 18 years of age and have a good credit rating.
-If you are not an Australian permanent resident, you must have at least nine months left on your visa.
-All applicants must be able to prove an annual income of $15,000 or more, as well as provide two recent payslips for income verification.
+You'll need to be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your visa.
 Customers can apply online, over the phone or in an ANZ branch.

 ANZ is one of Australia’s big four banks, offering personal and business banking solutions, including credit cards, home loans and superannuation.
 ANZ’s history spans almost 200 years, being established in 1835.
 With their world headquarters located in Melbourne, ANZ is ranked in the top 100 banks in the world.
 Customers can contact ANZ online or over the phone, as well as use ANZ’s mobile apps to manage their accounts, use their funds and grow their money.